ustclzh/ustclzh.github.io/_pages/about.md

 <details>
   <summary> Past News </summary>
   <ul>
-  <li>2020.07: I get Ph.D in statistics from Univeristy of Chinese Academy of Sciences and (jointly) City University of Hong Kong.</li>
+  <li>2020.07: I got Ph.D in statistics from Univeristy of Chinese Academy of Sciences and (jointly) City University of Hong Kong.</li>
   <li>2020.06.01: I got married with Qingmei Zhao.</li>
   <li>2014.09: I start to pursue my Ph.D at Academy of Mahtematics and Systems Sciences.</li>
   </ul>